jonpstone/jonpstone.github.io/_posts/2017-04-23-sinatra_fly_me_to_the.markdown

 **Helpers**

-I made use of several helpers in this app that will be familiar to most, I placed them in the parent controller `application_controller.rb`.
+I made use of several helpers in this app that will be familiar to most, I placed them in the parent controller.

+*./app/controllers/application_controller.rb*

 ```
   helpers do